 The survey instruments to assess leadership are limited to one area of identified respondents.
-Modern-day studies approach had utilised two-way samples of leaders and followers to analyse leadership behaviour.
+Modern-day studies utilised two-way samples of leaders and followers to analyse leadership behaviour.
 Studies have also adopted feedback from managers as one sample of leaders and the achieved results in the organisation as the corresponding sample of research (Brown, Treviño, & Harrison, 2005).
-That study had only been directed to leaders within the organisation, and areas such as direct results and employee feedback could further enhance the results of the study.
-The limitations of time and costs are the main factors that prevented these concepts within the study.
-Future studies with more resources would be able to assess two-way directions of data and include other fields of industry that may provide further insight into the relationship between leaders and control.
+That study had only been directed to leaders within the organisation, and areas such as direct results and employee feedback could further enhance the study results.
+Time limitations and costs are the main factors that prevented these concepts from being studied.
+Future studies with more resources could assess two-way directions of data and include other fields of industry that may provide further insight into the relationship between leaders and control.